 and she went on to say

 “…I would really like to know if there is anyone on this blog that has had their own home and body infested and how they dealt with it.
-We are getting a steamer for the houses and are praying for a very cold winter to kill them off and going to keep our heating off, but so far vets and doctors have very little knowledge about these new breed of red mites that definitely reproduce on and bite humans.
-It is frightening if this strain of red mite really takes affect in the UK and Ireland, as it is very nasty, tough and reproduces at a bionic rate.”
+We are getting a steamer for the houses and are praying for a very cold winter to kill them off and going to keep our heating off, but so far vets and doctors have very little knowledge about this new breed of red mites that definitely reproduce on and bite humans.
+It is frightening if this strain of red mite really takes effect in the UK and Ireland, as it is very nasty, tough and reproduces at a bionic rate.”

 So there does appear to be a problem here.
 Laura seemed to think that this was a different type of red mite that would bite humans so I decided to go to the experts at the University of Newcastle to find out more.